secar600/secar-documents/source/extended_gas_target.rst

    - Upstream 2 and downstream 2.
    - Upstream 3 and downstream 3.
    - Upstream 4 and downstream 4.
 - Turn ON all 8 cold cathode gauges.
 These gauges have protection circuits and will turn themselves OFF if the pressure is too high.
 They may show :math:`10^{-11}` Torr or read "WAIT", both of which indicate the gauge is not ON.
 Wait for a while and they will turn ON.
 The better the vacuum, the more time it takes for them to come ON.
+These gauges can be read remotely via the :code:`JENSA` CS-Studio page, located under "SECAR Global Controls" (see :numref:`jensa_css`).
+However, Dan Crisp is in the process of changing this page, so by the time you read this manual, this page may not exist anymore and it may look a whole lot more awesome than the clutter you see in :numref:`jensa_css`.
 - Wait till all turbos reach their full speed: their LED lights shown as load will sequentially go all the way up and come all the way down.
 Once at full speed, there should be no load on them and only 1 LED light should be ON.
 The Varian turbo pump (used as the upstream 3 pump and labelled as "Temp UP 3") does not have any load LEDs.
 It should be rotating at 42k RPM when at full speed.
 - The last ReA beamline gate valve has an interlock with the :code:`SCR_BTS34:CCG_D1456` gauge, which is set to math:`5\times10^{-7}` Torr.
 If the pressure read by this gauge is above this limit, the gate valve cannot be opened.
 Once the pressure reaches below the aforementioned set point, one would need to reset this PV: :code:`SCR_BTS34:CCG_D1456:VAC_RST_CMD` and only then, the gate valve can be opened.
 - The first SECAR beamline gate valve (:code:`SCR_BTS35:BGV_D1483`) has an interlock with the :code:`SCR_BTS34:CCG_D1471` gauge, which is set to :math:`1\times10^{-6}` Torr.
 If the pressure read by this gauge is above this limit, the gate valve cannot be opened.
 Once the pressure reaches below the aforementioned set point, one would need to reset this PV: :code:`SCR_BTS34:CCG_D1471:VAC_RST_CMD` and only then, the gate valve can be opened.